 A property with a large value and small risks involved with it may very well be able to get cheaper home insurance coverage than a property with a high risk associated with it for example.

-This works in the same way as most other types of insurance and the mathematics behind how to calculate home insurance costs are constantly evaluated based on real data.
+This works in the same way as most other types of insurance and the mathematics behind how to calculate home insurance costs are constantly evaluated based on real data and surveys.

 What does home insurance cover?